 Hooked on all things dark and macabre since watching a Dracula movie at age five, Amanda has a special place in her heart for the supernatural community.

-Krista McKeeth – reviewer
+Krista McKeeth – reviewer and book club moderator

-Joelene Pynnonen – reviewer
+Joelene Pynnonen – reviewer and book club moderator

 Joelene Pynnonen embraces the life of an avid book lover in every way.
 Her household is ruled cruelly by a wrathful cat; and should a fire ever start it is doubtful that she would make it past the elegant stacks of novels to her room door.
 At least once a year she coerces her mother into watching the BBC mini-series of Pride and Prejudice with her, and will often follow up by re-reading the book.